noobyzy/RowSPCA-CS282/README.md

 │    └── baseline1.py    - The baseline 1 in the paper.
 │    └── baseline2.py    - The baseline 2 in the paper.
 │    └── localSearch.py  - The local search algorithm to find a lower (primal) bound.
-│    └── main.py         - Draw the figs.
+│    └── main.py         - A simple example.
 │    └── PLA_SOCP.py     - Solve the SOCP via PLA technique.
 Run in gurobipy.
+│    └── Plot.mlx        - Plot the figs in our report.
+Datas from result.xlsx
 │
 │
 ├──  dataset